Transferring Credit From Other Colleges

 English Composition and General (non-science) courses:

 For each course you wish to transfer, submit the course description(s) and a copy of the catalog cover that verifies the college and the year you took the course(s).
-Be aware that for English 102 or English 109, a syllabus may be required to verify that a research paper was included in the course.
+Be aware that for English Composition a syllabus may be required to verify that a research paper was included in the course.

 Requires a copy of the syllabus* from each course you wish to be evaluated.
 The syllabus must show the appropriate year and quarter you took the course.
 IF a syllabus showing the appropriate year and quarter is not available, a letter from the college's Science Department needs to accompany the syllabus.
 The cover letter must verify the content and coverage of the course that was taken is the same as listed on the syllabus being sent, and must state the name of the text used during the quarter you took the course(s).